memgraph/docs/cypher-manual/other-features.md

 RETURN CASE WHEN n.height < 30 THEN "short" WHEN n.height > 300 THEN "tall" END;
 ```

+When checking against `null` always use the generic form.

 ## Inspecting and profiling queries

 The `EXPLAIN` and `PROFILE` operators can be used to inspect and profile a